juanico10/Pihole_list/README.md

 * Listing certificates: <code>certbot certificates</code>

 To revoke a certificate:
-* Delete a certificate completely: <code>certbot delete --cert-name example.com</code>
+* Delete a certificate completely: <code>certbot delete --cert-name example.com --reason keycompromise</code>
-* From the account for which the certificate was issued: <code>certbot revoke --cert-path /etc/letsencrypt/archive/${YOUR_DOMAIN}/cert1.pem</code>
+* From the account for which the certificate was issued: <code>certbot revoke --cert-path /etc/letsencrypt/archive/${YOUR_DOMAIN}/cert1.pem --reason keycompromise</code>
-* Using the certificate's private key: <code>certbot revoke --cert-path /PATH/TO/cert.pem --key-path /PATH/TO/key.pem</code>
+* Using the certificate's private key: <code>certbot revoke --cert-path /PATH/TO/cert.pem --key-path /PATH/TO/key.pem --reason keycompromise</code>

 <p>If you do not want to follow all these steps, you can obtain the certificate with <code>ZeroSSL</code>, but the wildcard certificate is charged.</p>
 <p><a href="https://zerossl.com/"><img src="https://img.shields.io/badge/-ZeroSSL-3849b8?style=flat&labelColor=3849b8" alt="ZeroSSL"></a></p>